AA Meetings Chiang Mai & Alternative Resources

 behaviours, and blame other circumstances for their drinking.
 Rather than acknowledging the issues experienced because of alcohol, individuals may also become more defensive when confronted about excessive drinking behaviours.
 However, at Counselling Thailand, we are dedicated to helping you stop making excuses for your drinking and help guide you toward a more fulfilling life.

 While recognising the accomplishments of AA, there are also different options depending on the individual.
 Alcohol dependency usually requires individualised treatments that address symptoms and potential underlying causes.
-At Counselling Thailand, we focus on therapy as an alternative.
-We offer many types of therapy that can be accessed via alcohol counselling or our very own 30 and 60 day individualised alcohol recovery program available either in person in Chiang Mai or online.
-These include:

 Where Can I Get Help?